No Right or Wrong Way to Meditate

 There is a myth out there that meditation is serious stuff: that there is a right way and a wrong way to do it.
 We might all feel it differently, we might do it at different times, some may even do it more often than others but no one is better or worse at feeling the wind.
 Similarly, no one is better or worse at meditating.
 In the same way that there is no right or wrong way to feel the wind on your face, there is no right or wrong way to meditate.

 Even for those of us who have a hard time sitting still and clearing our mind.
 We too can meditate!
-This is because meditation can be as simple as smelling the roses, feeling the wind on your face, experiencing compassion, or simply being.

 When a cat sits in a window sill: